Ivanka Trump responds to D.C. art exhibit 'Ivanka Vacuuming'

 Ivanka Trump responded Tuesday to a Washington, D.C., art exhibit in which a woman who resembles her continuously vacuums crumbs thrown toward her by gallery visitors.

 "Women can choose to knock each other down or build each other up.
-I choose the latter," the president's daughter and advisor wrote in a tweet, accompanied by an article about the exhibit, called "Ivanka Vacuuming."
+I choose the latter," the president's daughter and adviser wrote in a tweet, accompanied by an article about the exhibit called "Ivanka Vacuuming."

-The installation, sponsored by CulturalDC and housed less than a mile from the White House, features a "woman bearing a striking resemblance to that Ivanka, cleaning a plush pink carpet" with a vacuum, said a press release from the organization.
+The installation, sponsored by CulturalDC and housed less than a mile from the White House, features a "woman bearing a striking resemblance to that Ivanka, cleaning a plush pink carpet" with a vacuum, a press release from the organization said.

 In front of the woman is a pedestal topped with a pile of crumbs, which guests are invited to throw on to the carpet and watch "as Ivanka elegantly vacuums up the mess, her smile never wavering," the release said.